Sukii/OnContradictions/README.md

 $$ C \subset B $$

 which only requires an effort of the order of $m= \log(M)$.
 Of course to sort and create such an array of $N$ numbers will require $N\log(N)$.
 But it is clear that all of this only requires an effort of polynomial complexity.

+You might wonder how can a given set of arbitrary numbers arrange themselves in exact powers of 2, an event of very low probability (probabality is as low as $\log(N)/N$).
+However, once we consider the fact that an amount of coarse graining is allowed within the set that can produce a new set by merging (adding) some elements within it to pruduce a new set, i.e., $A^{\ast} = \text{telescope}(A)$, then we can see that the scope widens a bit.
+We will study this coarse graining process in further detail here.

 *Subset sum problem* is the simplest of the NP-class problems.
 Although this *Subset sum problem* seems quite different from the problem of prime decomposition problem, it can be transformed into a problem of product decomposition by mapping each number of the set into it's corresponding power of say 2, e.g., $n_i \to 2^{n_i}$ and treat the problem as factorization problem rather than a problem of sums.
 Of course, this is special subclass of the product decomposition problem where all numbers are powers of 2.
 So we have a new corollary of the above facts: